-Pleadings are considered to be submitted correctly once the Arbitration Board has received them by email.
+Statements of case are considered to have been received once the Arbitration Board has received them by email.
 Any deadlines that apply will be based on the date of receipt, which means 11.59 pm at the latest.
-The office hours of the board are thus irrelevant at far as deadlines are concerned.
+The office hours of the Board are thus irrelevant at far as deadlines are concerned.

-In order to reduce time spent on document management, the Arbitration Board has decided in a transitional period and as a general rule to allow submission of pleadings and supplementary documents ionly n electronic form by email or on a USB memory stick until the relevant rules have been amended.
-The board requires that all parties involved accept such submission, which means that an opposing party may demand to have hardcopies of pleadings and supplementary documents.
+In order to reduce time spent on document management, the Arbitration Board has decided during a transitional period and as a general rule to allow submission of pleadings and supplementary documents only in electronic form by email or on a USB memory stick or similar until the relevant rules have been amended.
+The Board requires that all parties involved accept such submission, which means that an opposing party may demand to receive hardcopies of pleadings and supplementary documents.
 See the Arbitration Board rules on this.

 Pleadings and supplementary documents that are submitted electronically must be sent in a single email but as separate files.
 Accompanying supplementary documents may either be sent together as one file or as several files, each file containing a case exhibit.
 The latter is recommended if there are only a few case exhibits.
 Files containing large amounts of data should be submitted on USB memory sticks rather than in several emails.
 Pleadings and exhibits must be appropriately named as well as numbered or lettered.

 The Arbitration Board accepts the following file formats for texts and numbers: PDF (Adobe PDF format), DOCX (new Word format), DOC (older Word format), TXT (pure text format), XLSX (new Excel format) and XLS (old Excel format).
 Pictures may be submitted in JPG, PNG or TIFF format.
 Videos containing large amounts of data

 It should be noted that it remains a requirement that case bundles and bundles of authorities be submitted as hardcopies before the main hearing (see below).

 Materials that must be encrypted should be sent to email@example.com.

 Submission by ordinary mail